What is the waiting period for short-term disability insurance? That is a very important question with many different

-Apply for a short-term loan to obtain the funding you need.
-There is no such thing as short-term disability with no waiting period for preexisting health conditions.
+Request a short-term loan to obtain the funding you need.
+There is no such thing as a short-term disability policy with no waiting period for preexisting health conditions.

 Most short-term disability policies will contain a twelve-month waiting period for any preexisting health condition.
 A preexisting condition means having an illness or injury for which you received medical advice, treatment, or took prescription drugs within the twelve months preceding the effective date.

 The policy will not cover preexisting conditions until twelve months after the effective date, provided you pass other qualifying underwriting criteria.